C4E5G3/nixs-main/content/en/_index.md

 These are not the only areas in which Linux offers advantages, but they are the main ones, outside of specific use cases.
 Now unless you have a background in functional programming, I would not advise trying to jump straight into Nixos, (although it offers both more of the above advantages, and more <ins>than</ins> the above advantages), much better to cut one's teeth with an established popular distro, e.g. PopOS, Mint, Debian, Ubuntu, Open Suse Tumbleweed

+I would suggest installing Debian, and then installing 'Distrobox' on top, (with the the 'BoxBuddy' GUI accessory - available on Flatpaks), where you can then create virtual machines which allows you to experiment effortlessly with other Linux distros.

+I will state this more explicitly for those who are new to Linux.
+Linux comes in a bewildering array of different flavours, called 'distros', (distributions).
+There are literally hundreds of different distributions, (if not more??).
+This is all noise.
+Think of all those distros as 'tail', and Debian as 'head', i.e. simply go to the Debian website and install the latest stable version, Debian 12 I think at the moment.
+Get to grips with Debian, and the Debian package manager.

+Then once you feel comfortable, you can later install Distrobox and use it to explore other distros, in a safe space.
+The only other path might be to install SteamOS (rather than Debian), as it apparently is the best gaming OS, not that I know anything about gaming.

+Regarding Windows, (of which I have zero knowledge), you can dual boot, which is a faff, but you can more easily run it on wsl I believe...Check on ChatGPT.

 {{< /brick_image2 >}}